Colourfull/BinThereDoneThat/README.md

 ## License

-This work is licensed under an MIT lisence.
+This work is licensed under an MIT license.
 See LICENSE.md for more information

 ## Project Status
 This project will not likely be continued.
 It was just meant to fulfill requirements for my course.